Honda HR-V review

 Rear passengers get a decent amount of room, and while the small rear windows make it feel a little claustrophobic, it's not as severe as you'll experience in the back of the Toyota C-HR.

-The HR-V's boot measures 470 litres, which is 40 litres bigger than a Qashqai's, and that's a car that has larger dimensions than the Honda.
-Fold the rear seats down and there’s 1,533 to play with – that’s around 50 litres down on the Qashqai, but some 250 more than a Mazda CX-3 and nearly 350 more than the dinky Nissan Juke.
+The HR-V's boot measures up to 470 litres, although fold the rear seats down and there’s 1,533 to play with – that’s around 50 litres down on the Qashqai, but some 250 more than a Mazda CX-3 and nearly 350 more than the dinky Nissan Juke.

 The HR-V's other party trick is its 'Magic' rear seats.
 These are borrowed from the Jazz supermini, and allow you to flip up the seat bases cinema-style to create a large flat load area between the boot and the front seats.
 It's a handy extra, and gives you additional cargo carrying options if you need them.